Primary Advisor/Dissertation Chair

 Curriculum, Literacy, Oral Language Development, Engagement

 Mikul, Laura Leigh, "How Do Interactive Read-Alouds Promote Engagement and Oral Language Development in Kindergarten" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 116.